f4b6a3/uuid-creator/README.md

 The key-value pairs of the state file has effect in these factories: `TimeBasedUuidCreator`, `SequentialUuidCreator`, `DceSecurityUuidCreator` and `MssqlGuidCreator`.
 The the other factories ignore the state file.

-Don't enable the state file if you want to use multiple instances of UUID generators.
-If do it, all instances of UUID generators will use the same clock sequence.
+Don't enable the state file if you want to use multiple instances of UUID generators in parallel.
+If you do it, all instances of UUID generators will use the same clock sequence.
 Just let the algorithm generate different clock sequences for each generator in a well distributed way.

 #### Node identifier

-The node identifier part consists of an IEEE 802 MAC address, usually the host address.
-But the standard allows the usage of a random generated value or a system information hash if no address is available, or if the usage of MAC address is not desired.
+The node identifier is an IEEE 802 MAC address, usually the host machine address.
+But the standard allows the usage of a random generated value or a system data hash if no address is available, or if the usage of MAC address is not desired.

 In this implementation, the default behavior is to use a _system data hash_ (SHA-256).
 The data used are: operating system, java virtual machine, network and resources available.
-It's like a device identifier based on it's hardware and software configurations.
+It's like a device identifier based on its hardware and software configurations.
 The specification recommends to accumulate _as many sources as possible_ into a buffer to generate the hash value.
-Note that if one of these data change, the node identifier also changes.
-So, _the resulting node identifier is as unique and mutable as the host machine settings_.
+Note that if one of these data changes, the node identifier also changes.
+So _the resulting node identifier is as unique and mutable as the host machine settings_.

 It's possible to use a `salt` to change the system data hash by setting the system property `uuidcreator.nodeid.salt`  or the environment variable `UUIDCREATOR_NODEID_SALT`.
 It accepts any string as salt value.